phil1217/SRMS/README.md

 ![update_record](https://github.com/phil1217/SRMS-Images/blob/6a0c8c17cef3c92a83db2ead1f5c2ff657e4a308/update%20record.jpg)

 ## Delete ##
+The system warns the user before performing the deletion.
 ![delete_record](https://github.com/phil1217/SRMS-Images/blob/6a0c8c17cef3c92a83db2ead1f5c2ff657e4a308/delete.jpg)

 ## Search ##
+The system checks for any possible keywords in the database and returns the filtered data.
 ![search](https://github.com/phil1217/SRMS-Images/blob/6a0c8c17cef3c92a83db2ead1f5c2ff657e4a308/administrator%20search.jpg)

 ## Sign Out ##
+The system clears the access token that was stored on the client-side.
 ![sign_out](https://github.com/phil1217/SRMS-Images/blob/6a0c8c17cef3c92a83db2ead1f5c2ff657e4a308/signout.jpg)

 ## Change Admin Username or Password ##
+You can change the admin username or password in the appsettings.json file.
 ![admin_chage_auth](https://github.com/phil1217/SRMS-Images/blob/6a0c8c17cef3c92a83db2ead1f5c2ff657e4a308/admin%20-%20auth.jpg)